PeachyTree/shiro/README.md

 # Celestia Discord Bot
-A Discord Bot with focus on Fun, Moderation, Economy and Utility commands.
+A Discord Bot with focus on Fun, Moderation, Economy, Utility and NSFW commands.

-This Discord Bot has over 120 commands, from Fun to Moderation, from Anime to Utility.

 YOU ARE FREE TO USE ITS CODE AS REFERENCE FOR YOUR OWN BOTS.

-**PLEASE NOTE THAT THIS BOT IS MADE WITH DISCORD.JS 11.5.1, YOU MAY HAVE TO CHANGE SOME THINGS TO USE IT WITH THE CURRENT VERSION.**
+**PLEASE NOTE THAT THIS BOT IS MADE WITH DISCORD.JS 11.5.1, YOU MAY HAVE TO CHANGE SOME THINGS TO USE IT WITH THE CURRENT VERSION.
+I am working on a fix for it to work for 12x**

+## Bot Highlights
+* 140+ Commands
+* Almost 2 Years of development
+* Heavy focus on Anime, Fun, Utility and NSFW commands
+* Economy commands (Each command is explained!)

 ## Filling out the .env / config.js file